TypeObject and TypeCode

 Those QoS policies can also be used to change the size of the TypeObjects or TypeCodes.
 In order to see the possible scenarios refer to this solution .

 If the default size is changed, it affects the system performance because the endpoint discovery messages will be bigger.
-Also, if the types are bigger than 65KB (it will use TypeObject), the writing will be asynchronous, and it will impact the performace:
+Also, if the TypeObject is larger than 65KB (this is not possible for TypeCodes) it will require fragmentation.
+For RTI Connext 7.3.0 and below, reliable fragmentation requires asynchronous publishing.
+This might impact the performance:

 It is important to note that using asynchronous writing has other impacts, like longer time for writes (depending on flow controller settings), additional thread creation and complexity.
 Therefore, this mode should only be used when necessary.